IDEA4RC/microk8s-playbook/README.md

 That's all!
 From here on, the next steps will the be:
 - deploy your IDEA4RC capsule (see: https://github.com/IDEA4RC/idea4rc-helm-capsule)
-- configure your Vantage6 node (see: https://docs.vantage6.ai/en/main/node/configure.html)
+- setup your Vantage6 node (see: https://github.com/IDEA4RC/v6-idea4rc-installation-scripts)